EU unveils tougher bank tests in bid to draw line under crisis

 This time round banks cannot include planned measures to boost capital after the December 2013 cut-off date for the test.

-(Additional reporting by Laura Noonan and Mike Peacock in London, Eva Taylor in Frankfurt; Editing by Mark Potter, David Holmes and Jane Merriman)
+(Additional reporting by Laura Noonan and Mike Peacock in London, Eva Taylor in Frankfurt; Editing by Mark Potter and David Holmes)